 Already at the initial stage of application of the photon counting method, in addition to the direct problem --- finding the photocount distribution from the known light state, interest was aroused by the inverse problem --- determination of the light properties from the known photocount statistics.
-One of the most important properties of light is energy distribution.
+One of the most important properties of light is the energy distribution.
 For the first time, the problem of reconstructing the energy distribution from the photocount one was considered in~\cite{wolf1964determination}; later, various approaches were developed to solve this problem~\cite{bedard1967light,sultani1995inverse,earnshaw1996inversion}.
 These studies were based on Mandel's semi-classical formula for the photocount distribution $Q_{m}$~\cite{mandel1958fluctuations}, which is mathematically the averaged Poisson distribution over the energy distribution of the detected radiation (Poisson transformation of the energy distribution):

-where $\mathcal{E}=\mathcal{E}\left(T\right)=\int_{t}^{t+T}\int_{S}I(\vec{r},t)d^{2}rdt$ is the light energy falling onto the detector area $S$ during time $T$; $\eta$ is the quantum efficiency of detection; $I(\vec{r},t)$ is the light intensity; $w(\mathcal{E})$ is the probability density of the fluctuating parameter $\mathcal{E}$; $m$ is a number of photoelectrons, emitted during time $T$ .
+where $\mathcal{E}=\mathcal{E}\left(T\right)=\int_{t}^{t+T}\int_{S}I(\vec{r},t)d^{2}rdt$ is the light energy falling onto the detector area $S$ during time $T$; $\eta$ is the quantum efficiency of detection; $I(\vec{r},t)$ is the light intensity; $w(\mathcal{E})$ is the probability density of the fluctuating parameter $\mathcal{E}$; $m$ is a number of photoelectrons, emitted during time $T$.

-Within the framework of the semi-classical model, the inverse problem of photocount statistics~\cite{akhmanov1981introduction} is the reconstruction of the distribution $w(\mathcal{E})$ from measured distribution $Q_m$.
-The problem of reconstructing the intensity distribution has been solved more than once.
+Within the framework of the semi-classical model, the inverse problem of photocount statistics~\cite{akhmanov1981introduction} is the reconstruction of the distribution $w(\mathcal{E})$ from measured distribution $Q_{m}$.
+The problem of reconstructing the energy distribution has been solved more than once.
 Thus, in~\cite{wolf1964determination}, the Poisson transform was inverted using the Fourier transform and the apparatus of characteristic functions.
 In~\cite{bedard1967light}, an expansion of the intensity distribution in terms of Laguerre polynomials was applied.
-The authors of~\cite{sultani1995inverse} used Padé approximants to inverse the Poisson transform, and in~\cite{earnshaw1996inversion}, cubic B-splines are used for the same purpose.
+The authors of~\cite{sultani1995inverse} used Pad{\'e} approximants to inverse the Poisson transform, and cubic B-splines are used in~\cite{earnshaw1996inversion} for the same purpose.